ClinicalSoftwareSolutions/DropboxTi/README.md

 DropboxTi
 =========

-Example application to use with Dropbox SDK module
+Example application to use with [DropboxTi SDK](https://marketplace.appcelerator.com/apps/4457) module available in the Appcelerator Marketplace.

+It is suggested that you use this app either on the Simulator or make sure you have Xcode Organiser opened as lots of return information appears in the console rather than in UI.
+It's a demo app ;)